Skip to main content

 • Contact Email: Enter a valid admin/support email

-3. Under API (Enable OAuth Settings), check ✅ Enable OAuth Settings.
+3. Under API (Enable OAuth Settings), check ✅ Enable OAuth.

 4. Provide a Callback URL